UC Berkeley Public Affairs

 Equipped with chainsaws and fundraising spirit, the students will make their annual trek up to the Sierra foothills to harvest the trees.

-The sweet-smelling conifers, along with decorated wreaths and pine cones, will be on sale TUESDAY through SATURDAY OR SUNDAY, 9 a.m. to 5 p.m., on the south side of Mulford Hall, home of the College of Natural Resources.
+The sweet-smelling conifers, along with decorated wreaths and pine cones, will be on sale Tuesday through Sunday, 9 a.m. to 5 p.m., on the south side of Mulford Hall, home of the College of Natural Resources.
 Mulford is near the campus’s West Gate, just north of West Circle.

 Trees will sell for $6 a foot.
 The sale is the club’s annual fundraiser.
 The trees are cut on property owned by Sierra Pacific Industries, the lumber company based in Shasta County.